tettehnarh/LittleLemon/README.md

 # Project Structure

-The project consists of two apps: api and restaurant.
-The api app serves the project's API endpoints, while the restaurant app serves its frontend.
+The project consists of two apps api and restaurant.
+The api app would serve the project's API endpoints, while the restaurant app would serve its frontend.
 <br> <br>

 # Installation